-One area is in West Somerset and the other is in and around West Gloucestershire.
+One area was in West Somerset and the other in and around West Gloucestershire.

-A third area, in Dorset, has been prepared in reserve but there will be no culling this year.
+A third area, in Dorset, was prepared in reserve but there was no culling last year.

-The cull aims to kill at least 70% of badgers across areas about the size of the Isle of Wight in each zone.Q: How will the success of the pilot culls be measured?
+The cull aimed to kill at least 70% of badgers across areas about the size of the Isle of Wight in each zone.Q: How will the success of the pilot culls be measured?

-A: The pilots will not look at scientific data.
+A: The pilots do not look at scientific data.
 The Department for Environment, Food and Rural Affairs (Defra) will review:

 - How humane the cull is.
-A government agency will carry out sample post mortems to see if the badgers have been shot humanely.
-The carcasses will not be tested for signs of TB infection.
+A government agency carried out sample post mortems to see if the badgers had been shot humanely.
+The carcasses were not tested for signs of TB infection.

-- How safe the two badger culling pilots are.
+- How safe the two badger culling pilots were.

 A: Scientific evidence suggests sustained culls of badgers under controlled conditions could reduce TB in local cattle by 12-16% after four years of annual culls, and five years of follow-up, although it could be lower and it could be higher.